Saxe–Goldstein hypothesis: Legacy

 Some post-processual archaeologists returned to using funerary evidence to infer social hierarchies in the 1990s.
 However, during this period, funerary archaeology played a comparatively small role in archaeology, particularly in the United States, due both to cultural changes among archaeologists and to methodological difficulties with its study.
 The Saxe–Goldstein hypothesis remained fairly rarely used, particularly among British archaeologists.
-Parker Pearson, in 1999, wrote that the hypothesis could partially explain why cemeteries may be constructed, but did not explain why a society would choose to adopt cemeteries rather than other means of highlighting individuals' descent from certain ancestors.
+Parker Pearson wrote in 1999 that the hypothesis could partially explain why cemeteries may be constructed, but did not explain why a society would choose to adopt cemeteries rather than other means of highlighting individuals' descent from certain ancestors.
 He also argued that the hypothesis did not encompass the full significance of relationships between the living and the ancestors.
 In 2010, Emma Elder wrote that it was "in the graveyard of disused theoretical tools", though she considered that it could still be useful if applied with proper qualification.
 In 2013, David Edwards wrote that the Saxe–Goldstein hypothesis could be applied to certain African burial rites, such as the below-house burial practiced in West Africa, though these rituals also contained other meanings and alternative methods could be used alongside them to assert territorial claims.

 Hypothesis Eight was described by Chapman in 2013 as the most famous of Saxe's eight hypotheses, and by Parker Pearson as the only one that had continued to be used and discussed by 1999.
 While generally rejecting it as excessively reductionist and deterministic, Parker Pearson credited the hypothesis with focusing archaeologists' attention on the use of ancestors to create legitimacy for structures of social hierarchy.
-The archaeologist Joanne Curtin, in 2017, described the work of Saxe and Binford as the most significant recent development in funerary archaeology.
+In 2017, the archaeologist Joanne Curtin described the work of Saxe and Binford as the most significant recent development in funerary archaeology.

 In 2002, Whitley wrote that the Saxe–Goldstein hypothesis had become part of the "theoretical unconscious" of Neolithic archaeologists, including those who subscribed to post-processual theories that generally rejected its processual basis.
 Brown wrote in 2007 that it was the "most enduring accomplishment" of the processual approach to mortuary studies, and that it had remained useful into the present.
 While he judged that the hypothesis had been of "limited success in producing durable findings", he credited it with renewing interest in funerary practices among archaeologists, other scholars, and the public.
 Robert Rosenswig, Margaret Briggs, and Marilyn Masson similarly considered it part of "the realm of archaeological common sense" in 2020.